goetzrobin/we-still-alive-netlify/src/pages/index.md

     Sometimes own stories.
 Sometimes other people's stories.
 Sometimes just a never-questioned situation that scientifically that can be explained.

-    It is a place for me useful to overcome the difficulty of studying material not yet enjoyable and fun.
+    It is a place for me useful to overcome the difficulty of studying material not yet enjoyed and fun.

     It is the final and most important place prone to donate persons most in need opportunities never had before.